awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

    Libfabric is installed in the `/opt/amazon/efa` directory, while Open MPI is installed in the `/opt/amazon/openmpi` directory\.

-1. Reboot the instance and then log back in\.
+1. If the EFA installer prompts you to reboot the instance, do so and then reconnect to the instance\.
+Otherwise, log out of the instance and then log back in to complete the installation\.

 1. Confirm that the EFA software components were successfully installed\.